-According to the U.S. Census Bureau, there were almost 28 million businesses in the country during 2007, 75 percent of which were self-employed people without employees or payrolls.
+According to the U.S. Census Bureau, there were 32.5 million businesses in the country in 2016, 76 percent of which were self-employed people without employees or payrolls [source: Kehoe].
 The IRS uses federal tax ID numbers, also known as Employer Identification Numbers or EINs, to identify businesses.
 Applying for an EIN is free and relatively simple.
 The IRS accepts applications for EINs in four ways: online, by fax, through the mail and over the phone.

 No matter which option you choose, you'll need the same information, beginning with your business name and address.
 You'll also need the type of business, such as sole proprietor, corporation, non-profit agency, farmers' cooperative or trust.
 Then identify the reason you need an EIN.
 For instance, are you starting a new business?
 Hiring new workers?
 Creating a pension plan?
 If you have employees, record the number you expect to have during the next year.
 It's also necessary for you to specify your field of business and any merchandise, products or services you offer.